Sustainability Awareness Week 2023

 Forward New York Soho • 468 Broome Street

-Golden Goose invites you to celebrate Sustainability Awareness Week with CEO of the Americas Silvia Merat at their Soho Forward store, a place that celebrates craftsmanship, artistry, and sustainability.
+Golden Goose welcomed the FIT community to celebrate Sustainability Awareness Week with CEO of the Americas Silvia Merat at their Soho Forward store, a place that celebrates craftsmanship, artistry, and sustainability.

 Ann Cantrell, Associate Professor, Fashion Business Management